 - 1. During a course, the student will be tested for academic training and the extent to which the student has sufficiently achieved the stated learning objectives. - 2.
-The course manual describes the requirements students have to fulfil to pass the course and the criteria on which the student is assessed. - 3.
-The Rules of Procedure for Exams describe the exam procedure.
-The Rules of Procedures for Exams are published on the student portal/AskPsy.nl.
+The course manual describes the requirements that students have to fulfil to pass the course and the criteria on which the student is assessed. - 3.
+The Rules of Procedure at Exams describe the assessment procedure.
+The Rules of Procedures at Exams can be found on AskPsy.nl.